 Or more succinctly:

+The next step is to organize all of these steps into a single algorithm or function.
 To explore building transposition-related functions, try this module.

 - What generic Python functions above can be replaced with equivalents from the music21 post-tonal toolkit?